 The people of the North send their mighty warriors south to the Kirinal Concordance Zone to honor their alliance with their former foes.
 The Defenders of Winter's Horde are known to be equally enthusiastic and bloodthirsty.
 They are the only army on the Pit Wall who actually look forward to Days of War.

-I love me days as a warrior in the good old Horde!
+I loved me days as a warrior in the good old Horde!
 Me ancestors could never imagine us orcs and the human barbarians fighting side-by-side.
 In times past you could always count on us to try killing each other.
-We were quite good at it!
+We were very good at it!
 Turns out we're actually better at killing extradimensional armies and invading beasties!
 I've kept my status as a reserve Horde member and they still call me up every now and then to join in on a friendly massacre!

 The Horde is composed of dozens of warbands numbering anywhere from a few dozen to hundreds of warriors led by a warleader.
 The warleaders choose one Khan from among them to command the Bastion.
 The current Khan is a female orc warrior named Shogzaf Ash the Fiend Hammer.

 The warbands come and go between Mended Axe, the Bastion, and the Pit Wall as they please.
 Despite the seeming disorganization, the Bastion and Wall are never undermanned.
 At dawn, when the Manifest changes, Winter's Warriors are ready for war.

 I was born Grokzaz Son of Martog.
 My parents fought with the Horde.
 I couldn't wait to follow 'em and bathe in the blood of my foes!

 I earned my epithet as a stripling warleader right here on the Wall!
 I stupidly jumped on a nautiloid and I luckily landed right in front of their captain.